-The Sabi Sand Wildtuin (SSW) is the oldest private game reserve in South Africa.
-Established with a passion for conservation, SSW has pioneered a host of wildlife and conservation management practices and is managed by a dedicated and highly skilled team of professionals.
+The Sabi Sand Wildtuin (SSW) prides itself in being the oldest private game reserve in South Africa.
+Driven by conservation, SSW has pioneered a host of wildlife and conservation management practices over the years and is managed by a dedicated and highly skilled team of professionals.

-Management comprises different departments that ensure the safety, upkeep and preservation of the reserve as a whole.
+Management comprises of different departments that ensure the safety, upkeep, maintenance and preservation of the reserve as a whole.

 Lodges on the reserve are privately owned and managed.